This post is sponsored by Garage Band Theory. I was compensated for the time I invested in this post All opinions are mine and truthful.

 - "Seize the moment of excited curiosity on any subject to solve your doubts; for if you let it pass, the desire may never return, and you may remain in ignorance."

 So, even though Elijah was already taking three outside art classes, we decided to get behind his curiosity and find a piano teacher.

 A local university offers student lessons for 10 weeks each semester, so we signed him up.
 Ten lessons plus daily practice only totaled in at about 3 hours each week.
 I was on the hunt for something to add to turn this interest into credit, and I found Garage Band Theory–Tools the Pros Use to Play by Ear.
 This massive book was exactly what Elijah needed and wanted to round out his music learning.

 Elijah is still using the book and has noted that the author is clear, uses the language of music, and has an engaging writing style.
 He also mentioned it may take a long time to work through and digest the material which translates into plenty of hours of coursework.
 We're so happy to find something that has already gifted Elijah with a better music vocabulary and a better understanding of music theory.

 Elijah has also continued to practice (even without lessons).
 Garage Band Theory is helping him make the most of his practice time.
-If you are interested in Garage Band Theory, you can enter the giveaway to win a free copy!

 I went to Elijah's pottery teacher and we discussed what I should expect from Elijah as a high school pottery student.
 His teacher admitted that while Elijah's skills on the pottery wheel are excellent, his vocabulary (different kinds of clay, clay tools, etc.) is weak.
 Elijah also needed more than 2 hours of work weekly to receive full credit for pottery this year.
 We determined a plan.